dfinity/portal/docs/references/http-gateway-protocol-spec.md

 4. Check whether the canister is hosted on the IC using a custom domain.
 There are two options:

-- Check whether there is a TXT record containing a canister ID at the `_canister-id`-subdomain (e.g., to see whether `foo.com` is hosted on the IC, make a DNS lookup for the TXT record of `_canister-id.foo.com`);
+    - Check whether there is a TXT record containing a canister ID at the `_canister-id`-subdomain (e.g., to see whether `foo.com` is hosted on the IC, make a DNS lookup for the TXT record of `_canister-id.foo.com`) and use the specified canister ID;

     - Make a `HEAD` request to the hostname.
 If the response contains an `x-ic-canister-id` and `x-ic-gateway` header, use the canister ID with the gateway specified in the headers.

 5. Else fail and handle the request as a Web2 request.